alephium/alephium-miner-getting-started/README.md

 ## Run!

-The whole stack can be startred via docker-compose, such as:
+The whole stack can be started via docker-compose, such as:
 ```shell
 docker-compose up -d
 ```